WICG/kv-storage/README.md

 ### `Map`-like key/value pair API

-Note that keys and values would be allowed to be any [structured-serializable type](https://html.spec.whatwg.org/multipage/structured-data.html#serializable-objects) (but, see [#2](https://github.com/domenic/async-local-storage/issues/2)).
+Note that keys and values would be allowed to be any [structured-serializable type](https://html.spec.whatwg.org/multipage/structured-data.html#serializable-objects) (see [#2](https://github.com/domenic/async-local-storage/issues/2) for more discussion).

 #### `set(key, value)`